Content Marketing Strategy: How to Measure Content Effectiveness

 It’s important not to confuse social engagement with vanity metrics.
 Vanity metrics are simply the numbers that make your page attractive; followers, likes, downloads etc.

-Social engagement and SEO performance, which are actionable metrics, are far more important.
+Social engagement and SEO performance, which is actionable metrics, are far more important.

 Track offsite engagement, social network referrals and your SEO performance.
 The vast ‘Social Value’ of these specific conversions is what generates leads, greater search rankings and of course, ROI.